mathdio/nunes-sports-project/README.md

 As the project is containerized, to run the application you will need to install Docker and Docker Compose.
 The Docker version used in this project was 24.0.7.
 You can see [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) how to install it.
-The Docker Compose version supported by the project is 1.29 or higher.
+The Docker Compose version used was 2.5.0.
 You can see [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04-pt) or in the [docs](https://docs.docker.com/compose/install/) how to install it.